Acccent/cosmogram/src/_posts/how-many-designers-does-it-take-to-create-a-card-game.md

 Some design tidbits:

-* Not knowing any of the other cards, I didn't know how often players would play 2 cards in a turn (instead of one), but requiring 12 cards meant a minimum of two full rounds would need to pass before the victory condition could be achieved (barring any combos), which seemed like a reasonable amount of reaction time to give opponents.
+* Not knowing any of the other cards, I didn't know how often players would play 2 cards in a turn (instead of one), but requiring 12 cards meant a minimum of two full rounds would pass before the victory condition could be achieved (barring any combos), which seemed like a reasonable amount of reaction time to give opponents.
 * I did worry that maybe no other cards would provide a way to actually neutralise Pensive Lady, but the risk was minimal, and odds were that the deck would be full of other similarly unstoppable creatures.
 * The rules avoid ambuiguities like targeting Pensive Lady herself by specifying that it only activates when *another* player discards one of *their* cards.